heroqu/node-content-store/README.md

 DELETE /:hash
 ```

-There is no much sense in `updating a content`.
-Just like as it is in GIT where `updating a file` leads to two really unrelated operations (from GIT point of view): deleting old content entry and creating new content entry.
+There is no much sense in *updating a content*.
+Just like as it is in GIT where *updating a file* leads to two really unrelated (from GIT point of view) operations: deleting old content entry and creating new content entry.